jparraporcar/websocket-broadcast/README.md

 ## Description

-This is a simple WebSocket server-client application.
+This is a WebSocket server-client application.
 When a message is received by the server, it's broadcast to all connected clients.

 ## Installation